openbudgets/DAM/README.md

 * Go to <http://localhost:5000>

-# Possible error and Solutions
-* Error 1

-> RuntimeError: Python is not installed as a framework.
-The Mac OS X backend will not be able to function correctly if Python is not installed as a framework.
-> See the Python documentation for more information on installing Python as a framework on Mac OS X. Please either reinstall Python as a framework, or try
-> one of the other backends.
-If you are Working with Matplotlib in a virtual enviroment see 'Working with Matplotlib in Virtual environments' in the Matplotlib FAQ

-<<<<<<< HEAD

 * How to use Redis in a docker container

  go to the directory where you want to install